The Chocolate Lovers' Ontological Argument

 And so our argument is VALID!

 Honesty compels us to admit this argument doesn't convince many non-believers.
-But we also know that non-believers are merely (ptui) skeptics who will not accept the Light of the Reavealed Word even if it shines brightly in their faces.
+But we also know that non-believers are merely (ptui) skeptics who will not accept the Light of the Reavealed Word even if it shines brightly upon their heads.
 So let's try to convince people who are more receptive.

 Like chocolate lovers.